Brunch Date: The Best Cafes in Footscray & Surrounds

 Common Galaxia

-When they opened some 10 years ago, Common Galaxia heralded a new dawn of stylishly designed cafés serving quality coffee and fancy brunch in this suburban part of town.
-Over a decade later they’re still at the top of their game, spinning out banoffee pie waffles with dulce de leche, katsu pork sandwiches and lamb ragu baked eggs every bit as delicious as their newer competitors.
-The carefully considered space is a delight to spend the morning in, all light timber and soft edges, with daylight filtering in through full length windows.
+When they opened some 10 years ago, Common Galaxia heralded a new era of stylishly designed cafes serving quality coffee and fancy brunches in this suburban part of town.
+Over a decade later, they’re still at the top of their game, dishing out banoffee pie waffles with dulce de leche, katsu pork sandwiches, and lamb ragu baked eggs—each as delicious as anything their newer competitors offer.
+The thoughtfully designed space is a delight to spend the morning in, with light timber, soft edges, and sunlight streaming through floor-to-ceiling windows.

 3/130 Victoria Street, Seddon